jeffanthony/Dupal-Ethereum-module/Readme.md

-Drupal Ethereum
+# Drupal Ethereum
 ===============

 **Introduction**

-Drupal Ethereum Module enhances the Drupal ecosystem with Ethereum SmartContract functionality.
+Drupal Ethereum Module(s) enhances the Drupal ecosystem with Ethereum SmartContract functionality.

-The basic **Ethereum module** provides a basic framework to interact with the Blockchain via the [Ethereum-PHP](https://github.com/digitaldonkey/ethereum-php) library and is prepared to talk to different Ethereum network nodes (like development, testing, live).
+The foundational **Ethereum module** provides a basic framework to interact with Ethereum blockchains via the [Ethereum-PHP](https://github.com/digitaldonkey/ethereum-php) library and is prepared to talk to different Ethereum network nodes (i.e. development, testing, live).

-[**Ethereum Smartcontract**](https://github.com/digitaldonkey/ethereum/tree/8.x-1.x/ethereum_smartcontract) submodule allows you to manage smart contracts and use Drupal configuration to connect to the contract depending on the Network the contract has been deployed to.
+[**Ethereum Smartcontract**](https://github.com/digitaldonkey/ethereum/tree/8.x-1.x/ethereum_smartcontract) submodule features smart contract management and provides Drupal configuration to connect to the contract whichever network the contract had been deployed.

 <small>This module provides a schema to manage smart contracts (ethereum_smartcontract.schema.yml)</small>